Applied Econometrics Library for Python

 The library builds upon the functionality of the 'vanilla' Python data stack (e.g. Pandas, Numpy, etc.) and other libraries such as Statsmodels.

-model1 object, but there is much more functionality that can be done with it.
-These are more things that can be done via one line of code:
+These are more things that can be obtained via one line of code:

 - Diagnostics can be called from the object: e.g. produce a P-P plot via